Glavo/JetBrains-IDE-Multiarch/README.md

 ### Build native binaries

 We have pre-built native binaries for some platforms.
-By default, the project downloads these pre-built binaries and patches the IDE with them.
+By default, the project downloads these prebuilt binaries and patches the IDE with them.
 You can also build them yourself.

 Building native binaries requires: